-The CAPA Chief Executive, writing in the 2018 ICAEW publication The Role of Financial The message is one of a technology revolution - a Fourth Industrial Revolution in the words Leadership in Sustainable Public Finances, stressed the importance of reliable basic information: of the World Economic Forum (WEF) - a revolution expected to favour disproportionately
+The CAPA Chief Executive, writing in the 2018 ICAEW publication The Role of Financial Leadership in Sustainable Public Finances, stressed the importance of reliable basic information:

 "Resources not only need to be properly controlled and measured, they need to be allocated and managed strategically and smartly ... if the basic capacity is not available, the opportunity to embed financial leaders in the public sector may become just wishful thinking ... good decision-making requires good information."